18F/18f.gsa.gov/_styleguide/subpages/colors.md

 Site-specific colors, `$color-medium-hover` and `$color-bright-hover` were created as web-specific extensions of the 18F Brand.

-U.S. Web Design standards colors, `$color-gray` and `$color-gray-lightest`, were pulled for utility use.
+U.S. Web Design System colors, `$color-gray` and `$color-gray-lightest`, were pulled for utility use.
 {% endcapture %}

 {% include details-code.html